Chen Jiaqi

-Chen Jiaqi (陈佳奇 (陳佳奇, Chén Jiāqí); born 2 September 1992), former name Chen Qi (陈琦 (Chén Qí)), is a Chinese footballer who plays as a forward for Qingdao Hainiu.
+Chen Jiaqi (陈佳奇 (陳佳奇, Chén Jiāqí); born 2 September 1992), former name Chen Qi (陈琦 (Chén Qí)), is a Chinese footballer who plays as a forward for Dalian K'un City, on loan from Qingdao Hainiu.

 Club career

-Guangdong
+Guangzhou R&F

 Chen Jiaqi started his professional football career in 2011 when he was promoted to Guangdong Youth's squad for the 2011 China League Two campaign.
 He joined Chinese Super League side Guangzhou R&F in 2013 and was promoted to the first team by Sven-Göran Eriksson in 2014.
 Failing to establish himself with the team, he was loaned to Hong Kong Premier League side R&F, which was the satellite team of Guangzhou R&F, in August 2016.
 He made his debut on 18 September 2016 in the 2016–17 Hong Kong Senior Challenge Shield against BC Glory Sky.
 His league debut came on 24 September 2016 in a 2–0 away defeat against BC Glory Sky.

-Qingdao
+Qingdao Hainiu

 On 8 February 2018, Chen transferred to China League Two side Qingdao Jonoon.
 He would be part of the squad as the club re-branded themselves as Qingdao Hainiu.
 He would go on to play a vital part as the club won the third tier title and promotion at the end of the 2021 China League Two season.
 He would go on to achieve successive promotions as he helped guide the club to second in the 2022 China League One season and promotion back into the top tier.